 We are committed to developing professional opportunities for our students through active involvement with career-technical advisory boards, regional engagement with business driven industry development councils and boards, and forging partnerships between business and industry with secondary career-technical education.

 The CTE-26 is a web-based application that allows Career Technical Planning Districts to apply for career-tech funding from the Ohio Department of Education.
 Once a CTE-26 is submitted, Tech Prep staff will review the CTE-26 following a rubric that was provided by ODE.
 Schools will be provided with a Program of Study from the Northeast Regional Tech Prep Center, which will provide districts with the post-secondary pathway and college credit options.
 CTE-26’s will only show CTAG credits as a college credit option starting in FY2020.
 Tech Prep staff will carefully review your CTE-26/POS following a rubric that was provided by ODE.
 Schools should be notified by May 15, 2019 with program approval or disapproval from their ODE Consultant.

 If you’re a returning user to the CTE-26 portal, you’ll notice several upgrades for the FY2020 submission process.
 Please be sure to review the CTE Assurances, CTE-26 and CTE Program Review, and CTE Login roles documents on ODE’s CTE-26 Application & Resources

 - Applications are due March 1, 2019 for all NEW programs; you must contact the Regional Tech Prep Center for your post-secondary pathway.
 Renewing programs in the following pathways: Business, Construction, Finance, and Law & Public Safety are due by March 1, 2019.
-To see what’s up for renewal in the years to come, check out ODE Program Renewal Chart.

 - Contact Deanna Strauss, Regional Coordinator at LCCC, for assistance with starting your CTE-26 today.